andreyluiz/botometer/README.md

 ## Credits

 ### Botometer
-My deep thanks to the guys from the [Botometer project](http://botometer.iuni.iu.edu/) from the Observatory on Social Media at Indiana University.
+My deep thanks to the guys from the [Botometer project](http://botometer.iuni.iu.edu/) from the Observatory of Social Media at Indiana University.